Exotic Dehn twists on sums of two contact 3-manifolds: Introduction

+the squared contact Dehn twists on each of the $n$ spheres which separate the $n+1$ prime summands $(Y_j , \xi_j )$.
+However, we are unable to establish that the corresponding squared contact Dehn twists are non-trivial or that they yield a subgroup $\mathbb{Z}^n \subset \pi_0 \mathrm{Cont}(Y, \xi )$ when $n \geq 2$, but we conjecture that this should be true.
+See Remark \ref{why}. \end{Remark}

 The proofs of Theorems \ref{mainthm} and \ref{mainthm2} combine rigid obstructions arising from Floer homology together with flexibility results.
-On the one hand, one ingredient is a generalisation of the Kronheimer--Mrowka contact invariant for \textit{families} of contact structures on $3$-manifolds, introduced by the second author \cite{yo}.
-We combine this machinery with the following $h$-principle type result for families of contact structures on a connected sum, which is an application of the multi-parametric convex surface theory techniques introduced by the first author together with J. Martínez-Aguinaga and F. Presas \cite{fmp}.
-Consider two contact $3$-manifolds $(Y_\pm , \xi_\pm )$ (not assumed irreducible) and fix Darboux balls $B_\pm \subset (Y_\pm , \xi_\pm )$ and $B_\# \subset (Y_\#, \xi_\#)$.
-Let $\mathcal{C}(Y_\pm, \xi_\pm , B_\pm ) \subset \mathcal{C}(Y_\pm, \xi_\pm) $ denote the subspace of contact structures which agree with $\xi_\pm$ over $B_\pm$, and likewise for $Y_\#$.
-The result is the following (see Theorem \ref{thm:ConnectedSumTight} for a more precise statement)
+On the one hand, an essential ingredient is a families generalisation of the Kronheimer--Mrowka contact invariant in monopole Floer homology, introduced by the second author \cite{yo}.
+This obstructs the existence of sections of a natural fibration given by the \textit{evaluation map} $ev : \mathcal{C}(Y, \xi ) \rightarrow S^2$ which sends a contact structure to its plane at $p$, where $p \in Y$ is some fixed point.
+We combine this machinery with the multi-parametric convex surface theory techniques introduced by the first author together with J. Martínez-Aguinaga and F. Presas \cite{fmp}.
+In particular, we use these techniques to establish the following generalisation of the much celebrated Decomposition Theorem of Colin \cite{colin} which could be of independent interest for contact topologists, and which will be crucial to the proof of Theorem \ref{mainthm2}.